-The Centre for Russian and East European Studies (CREES) is one of the world's leading research institutes in its field.
-CREES is a multi-disciplinary centre with a strong orientation towards the social sciences and history.
-CREES is an integrated part of the Department of Political Science and International Studies although associate members of CREES are based in many different departments across the university.
+The Centre for Russian, European and Eurasian Studies (CREES) is one of the world's leading research institutes in its field.
+CREES is a multi-disciplinary centre drawing together expertise from the College of Social Sciences, College of Arts and Law and the College of Life and Environmental Sciences.
+Many of the members of CREES are based in the Department of Political Science and International Studies although many others are based in different departments across the university.

 The Centre for Russian and East European Studies offers a highly flexible degree programme, with a range of options within each year: